pphouse/Rope-Live/README.md

 ## Additional Features in this Fork: ##

-* Includes a lot of awesome mods created Alucard24, Corza, Glat0s and others.
+* Includes a lot of awesome mods created by Alucard24, Corza, Glat0s and others.
 You can check out Alucard's fork with those mods [here](https://github.com/Alucard24/Rope/)
 * Supports using Live Webcam feed as a video source for swapping
 * Supports sending the swapped video as Virtual Camera output (in realtime) which can be used in external applications like Google Meet, Zoom, Twitch etc..
 * Integrates Rope with OBS Studio for real-time recording with microphone or computer audio